-Installing Bind9 with DLZ and MySQL backend on Ubuntu Jaunty (9.04) and Lucid (10.04)
+Bind9 with DLZ and MySQL backend on Ubuntu Jaunty (9.04), Lucid (10.04) and Precise (12.04)

 Submitted by Hannes Schmidt on Thu, 12/24/2009 - 15:48.

-Update 06/27/2010: This is still necessary for Lucid (10.04 LTS) and these instructions still work with minor adjustments.
+Update 06/27/2010: This workaround is still necessary for Lucid (10.04 LTS) and Precise (12.04 LTS).
+These instructions still work for those releases with minor adjustments (see the updates at the end of the article).

 This forum post got me started but I got stuck in various places and thought I'd summarize what worked for me.
 I'm not going to explain much but if you're going to work with Bind and DLZ you probably know what you're dealing with.
 I also won't go into configuring DLZ because that depends on your particular DB schema and there is sufficient documentation on the DLZ website.